Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Buy Vanguard Wellington in Your Retirement Fund Only

 Further, the Wellington fund also has a high turnover rate.
 Because it is an active find rather than an index fund, stocks are traded more often.
-This tends to trigger capital gains tax, which also needs to be paid every year if you invest outside of a retirement fund.
+This tends to trigger capital gains tax, which needs to be paid every year if you invest outside of a retirement fund.

-In fact, Vanguard knows this already.
 The Vanguard Wellington Fund is closed for personal investors outside of its brokerage account for retirement funds.

 So ready to buy the Wellington for your retirement?